Updated 6/5/2020 to reflect the passage of the Paycheck Protection Program Flexibility Act.

 …if you retain your employees and maintain salary levels, the Small Business Administration (SBA) will forgive part or all of the principal amount of the loan (plus accrued interest)—depending on what you use it for.

-The SBA will forgive the portion of the loan that covers your first eight weeks of payroll, mortgage interest, rent, and utility payments.
+The SBA will forgive the portion of the loan that covers your first 24 weeks of payroll, mortgage interest, rent, and utility payments.
 The SBA will not forgive a portion of the loan that you use for other expenses.

-SBA guidance released on May 15 gives borrowers with a biweekly or more frequent payroll schedule the option to begin their eight-week period on the first day of their first pay period after receiving the first disbursement.
+SBA guidance released on May 15 gives borrowers with a biweekly or more frequent payroll schedule the option to begin their 24-week period on the first day of their first pay period after receiving the first disbursement.
 This is known as the “Alternative Payroll Covered Period.”

 - Decrease your full-time equivalent (FTE) employee headcount (which takes both full-time and part-time employees into account)